dyozie/greenplum-for-kubernetes/doc/markdown/deleting.md

 Follow these steps to delete the Greenplum pods, services, and other objects, leaving the Persistent Volumes intact:

-1. Navigate to the `workspace` directory of the <%=vars.product_name %> distribution (or to the location of the Kubernetes manifest that you used to deploy the cluster).
+1. Navigate to the `workspace` directory of the {{#include ./product_name.md}} distribution (or to the location of the Kubernetes manifest that you used to deploy the cluster).
 For example:

     ``` bash
     $ cd ./greenplum-for-kubernetes-*/workspace